The health benefits of making smoothies

 - 1 avocado

-- purified water or coconut water
+- purified water, almond milk, or coconut water or milk

 - Blend until smooth.

-Recipe to make a protein-rich meal replacement shake
+Recipe to make a protein-rich meal replacement shake when weight loss is an issue

 It is important not to drink packaged meal replacement shakes (such as Ensure or similar products), as they are loaded with added sugars, chemical additives, soy, and poor quality fats which are all inflammatory to the body.
 Here is a simple recipe to make a healthier version, but feel free to add whatever works for you.